Cognitive Behavioral Therapy For Shy Bladder

 CBT for paruresis is actually one of the most popular and recognised treatments for the condition around today.
 As Shy Bladder Syndrome has been officially categorised as a form of social anxiety and as CBT is a recognised treatment for anxiety of all types it’s obvious that it’s going to be effective.

-We cannot stress enough though … you need to work with a trained therapist.
+I cannot stress enough though … you need to work with a trained therapist.
 Take your time to research and find the right support local to you and make sure they’re familiar with your condition before you commit to anyone.

 A good starting point for those reading in the UK is the official register of Accredited BABCP CBT and AREBT therapists.
 This register can be accessed at www.cbtregisteruk.com